Three Ways to Use Mobile Devices in Workplace Learning

 After many years of sitting on the sidelines and reading the postings of others, I've decided to enter 2010 with this new mLearning Trends blog where I can post my own scattered thoughts and musing about all things "mobile learning" and begin sharing my own experiences in the design, development, deployment and support of mlearning solutions for the enterprise.
 I'll start things off by offerings my own list of mobile learning-related predictions for 2010.
-And mobile learning is still in its infancy where both mass market acceptance and adoption are concerned.
+Mobile.

 Place-based Learning and Mobile Devices – Part I

 Tags: New Media augmented reality e-learning instructional design ipad mobile devices smartphones iPhone place-based learning smart phone